blog detail

 Using a leaf blower is an effective way to clean out your gutters from the ground.
 You can purchase an attachment for your leaf blower, which allows you to clean out your gutters without climbing up a ladder.

 Pros: Using a leaf blower is best for heavily clogged gutters filled with debris such as packed leaves, dirt, and twigs.
-Make sure you have a rake handy to clean up your lawn afterwards.
+Make sure you have a rake handy to clean up your lawn afterward.

 2. Wet/Dry Vacuum Method